Timberwolves stun Grizzlies, grab Game 1 with 130-117 win - NewsBreak

 TIP-INS

 Timberwolves: They topped the 121 points scored April 21, 2018, against Houston in the only game they won that series.
-Their first quarter topped the 32 points scored May 23, 2004, in Game 2 of the Western Conference finals against the Lakers. ...
+Their first quarter topped the 32 points scored May 23, 2004, in Game 2 of the Western Conference finals. ...
 Towns had his 43rd double-double of the season. ...
 Russell had five assists in the third quarter.
 But he was 2 of 11 shooting for eight points after having 37 in his last game against Memphis in February.

 Grizzlies: Jackson set a franchise playoff record with seven blocks through the first three quarters.
 That topped the six blocks by Marc Gasol on May 13, 2013, against Oklahoma City. ...
 Clarke had his fifth double-double of the season. ...
 Jackson and Steven Adams combined for seven rebounds.